crossbario/crossbar-fabric-docs/README.md

 cbsh
 ```

 This will bring up a full screen console mode interactive shell.
+You can now query, control and manage your Crossbar.io Fabric nodes.
+Please see below.

 ### Creating a management realm

-To create a CFC management realm for your CF node, start cbsh and enter
+To create a CFC management realm for your CF nodes, start cbsh and enter

-    create management-realm my-realm-1
+    create management-realm <realm-name>

+Here, chose a `<realm-name` for your management realm.
+The name must be unique globally within CFC.

 ### Fabric Nodes